Reviews You Can Rely On

 Conclusion

 Though USB drives may seem to be a dime a dozen, some models offer far superior speeds and features than their competitors.
 We hope our objective testing results have helped you find a flash drive that will serve you well and become an everyday accessory.
-In addition, we have tested the best USB hubs that accept a wide array of USB drives, USB-C cables, microSD cards, and more.
+In addition, we have tested USB hubs that accept a wide array of USB drives, USB-C cables, microSD cards, and more.